GoogleChrome/web.dev/src/site/content/en/blog/floc/index.md

 individual browsing data with the browser vendor or anyone else.

-Advertisers (sites that pay for advertisements) can include code on their own websites in order to gather and provide cohort data to their ad-tech platforms (companies that provide software and tools to deliver advertising).
-For example, an ad-tech platform might learn from an online shoe store that browsers from cohorts 1101 and 1354 seem interested in the store's hiking gear.
-From other advertisers, the ad-tech platform learns about other interests of those cohorts.
+Advertisers (sites that pay for advertisements) can include code on their own websites in order to gather and provide cohort data to their adtech platforms (companies that provide software and tools to deliver advertising).
+For example, an adtech platform might learn from an online shoe store that browsers from cohorts 1101 and 1354 seem interested in the store's hiking gear.
+From other advertisers, the adtech platform learns about other interests of those cohorts.

 Subsequently, the ad platform can use this data to select relevant ads (such as an ad for hiking boots from the shoe store) when a browser from one of those cohorts requests a page from a site that